129th Field Artillery Regiment

-The 129th Field Artillery Regiment is a regiment of the Field Artillery Branch of the United States Army.
-Only the 1st Battalion is constituted as an active unit, and is assigned to the Missouri Army National Guard, with its headquarters in Maryville, Missouri, and has subordinate elements located in armories in Albany, Independence, and Chillicothe, Missouri.
-As a part of the Missouri National Guard, the 1st Battalion, 129th FA is a subordinate unit of the 130th Field Artillery Brigade located in Manhattan, Kansas.
+The 129th Field Artillery Regiment is a regiment of the Field Artillery Branch of the United States Army, part of the Missouri Army National Guard.
+The 1st Battalion is the only active unit of the regiment, with the battalion Headquarters and Headquarters Battery in Maryville, Battery A in Albany, Battery B in Chillicothe, and Battery D in Independence.
+The battalion is a subordinate unit of the 130th Field Artillery Brigade, headquartered in Manhattan, Kansas.

 History

 On 22 November 1866, a Missouri Militia company known as the "Kansas City Guards" was organized at Kansas City, Missouri.
 It was disbanded in April 1873.
 The company was reconstituted in the Missouri National Guard on 18 November 1887 as the "Kansas City Light Battery" and was redesignated on 18 December 1888, as Battery B, Artillery.
 It was disbanded on 6 November 1899.
 On 14 June 1905, Battery B was reconstituted in the Missouri National Guard, and on 4 February 1915, was consolidated with Battery A and Battery C, Artillery, to form the 1st Separate Battalion of Field Artillery.
 On 25 June 1916, the battalion was mustered into federal service for service on the Mexican border, and was mustered out on 21–22 December 1916 at Fort Riley, Kansas.
 On 29 June 1917, the battalion was expanded and redesignated as the 2nd Regiment, Field Artillery.
 On 5 August 1917, the regiment was drafted into federal service for World War I. On 1 October 1917, the regiment was redesignated the 129th Field Artillery Regiment and assigned to the 35th Division.

-The 129th is notable for its service in World War I. with D Battery under the command of then-Captain Harry S. Truman, later President of the United States from 1945 to 1953.
+The 129th is notable for its service in World War I. with Battery D under the command of then-Captain Harry S. Truman, later President of the United States from 1945 to 1953.
 In recognition of this fact, this unit has the official designation "Truman's Own."
 The distinction of having had a battery that was commanded by a future U.S. president is also recognized by the presence of a battery designated "D", being the letter assigned to the battery Truman commanded, in lieu of a C Battery.